 Then cut apart the roots with a knife, hori hori or saw into transplantable sized sections which contain root, crown and stem of the new plants.
 To promote root growth, cut back the plant’s stems and foliage to about 6 inches (15 cm.) tall.

 These new amsonia plants can then be planted directly in the garden or planted in pots.
-When dividing plants, I always use a root stimulating fertilizer, such as Root & Grow, to reduce plant stress and ensure a healthy root structure.
+When dividing plants, I always use a root stimulating fertilizer to reduce plant stress and ensure a healthy root structure.